-Metashift Limited is a talent attention consultancy registered in England & Wales with company number: 07050430 whose registered office is at 3 The Willows Mill Farm Courtyard, Beachampton, Milton Keynes, England, MK19 6DS.
+Metashift Limited is a talent attention consultancy registered in England & Wales with company number: 07050430 whose registered office is at 1, The Oaks, Mill Farm Courtyard, Beachampton, Milton Keynes, England, MK19 6DS.
 For simplicity throughout this policy, ‘we’ and ‘us’ means Metashift.

 The data we collect about you

 Personal data, or personal information, means any information about an individual from which that person can be identified.

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 · Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender

 · Contact Data includes billing address, email address and telephone numbers